Skip to content

 Step 3.
 Set up rounding rules for the working shifts

 Step 4.
-Review Field Logs in the Project Dashboard
+Review Timesheet in the Project Overview

-Once your shift settings are set up, you can go back to the Project and open the Field Logs section.
-You’ll notice two new elements displayed on the dashboard:
+Once your shift settings are set up, you can go back to the Project Overview.
+You’ll notice new elements displayed on the dashboard:

 • Clock Icon Column: A new column will appear with a clock icon next to each worker’s name.
 This icon indicates whether the worker was on time or late, and also indicates which shift they belong to.